paricbat/rpi-pico-i2c-display-lib/README.md

 # How to use?
 There are two ways:
-1. Copy the source code to your main c file.
+1. Copy the source code to your main C file.
 1. Linking the files (`i2c-display-lib.c` and `i2c-display-lib.h`) to your CMakeLists.txt file.

 ## Linking the files to CMakeLists.txt